minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Location of the wedding

-A marriage certificate is an official document that shows two people were married in Minnesota.
-However, marriage certificates are created after a wedding, unlike marriage licenses, which are issued before a wedding.
+A marriage certificate is an official document showing that two people were married in Minnesota.
+However, marriage certificates are created after the wedding, unlike marriage licenses, which are issued before a wedding.
 Certificates are then filed and maintained in the county where the license was issued.
+A certified copy of a marriage certificate can be obtained from the county office for legal purposes.
 Minnesota marriage certificates remain valid for the entire duration of the marriage.

-A Minnesota marriage license is an official document issued by counties granting couples the right to marry.
+A Minnesota marriage license is an official document issued by the county that grants couples the right to marry.
 To qualify for a marriage license, applicants must meet several state requirements, such as being unrelated and old enough to marry.
 Couples must also pay an application fee.

-It's worth noting that marriage licenses do not provide sufficient proof of marriage.
+It’s worth noting that marriage licenses do not provide sufficient proof of marriage.
 Some couples remain unmarried even after obtaining a license.
-In addition, unlike marriage certificates, which remain valid for the duration of the marriage, marriage licenses are only valid for a set period, during which both parties must marry in a civil ceremony.
+In addition, unlike marriage certificates, which remain valid for the duration of the marriage, marriage licenses are only valid for a set period, typically ranging from 30 days to a year, depending on the county, during which both parties must marry in a civil ceremony.
 If a license expires, couples must reapply (and pay) for a new one.

 Are Minnesota Marriage Records Public?

 Under Minnesota statutes, marriage records are considered public information, which means eligible persons can obtain them.
 However, unlike some US states, where a central state department maintains records, marriage records are maintained by county offices.
-To obtain copies of a record, members of the public must contact the local registrar in the county where the marriage license was issued.
+To obtain copies of a record, members of the public must contact the local registrar in the county or town where the marriage license was issued.
+Requests for marriage records may be limited to specific date ranges or types of records, and some records may only be available in person at the town or county office.

 How to Find Marriage Records in Minnesota